seyerjo/fa2trakt/docs/private/project_structure.md

     - Determining if the content is a movie or a series.
     - Creating and injecting the "Search on Trakt" button into the page DOM.
     - Handling click events on the injected button.
-    - Constructing the appropriate Trakt.tv search URL.
+    - Constructing the appropriate Trakt search URL.
     - Requesting the browser to open the URL in a new tab via Chrome APIs.
     - Handling errors and logging using localized messages.
   - **Notable Implementation Details:**